Security

 The email will be encrypted, ensuring only the intended recipient can read it.

-Encrypt all email messages you send in Outlook
+Encrypt all email messages in Outlook

 To encrypt all outgoing email messages in Outlook, follow these steps: